 Some states may allow you to apply for energy assistance online through a state website.
-This is the case for the states that run LIHEAP at a state and not at a county level.
-The department in charge of processing applications can vary from state to state, although in general, it falls under the state Department of Health and Human Services.
-To apply for LIHEAP online, you will probably need to create an account with your state’s benefits program.
-For example, the state of Vermont asks that you create an account with myBenefits, in charge of the Department for Children and Families Agency of Human Services.
+This is typically the case for states that operate LIHEAP at the state level rather than the county level.
+The department accepting applications can vary from state to state.
+However, generally the state Department of Health and Human Services will host and process the application.
+To apply for LIHEAP online, you typically need to make an account with your state’s benefits program.
+For example, the state of Vermont requires you to make an account with myBenefits, operated by the Department for Children and Families Agency of Human Services.

-Once you create an account, you can start applying for LIHEAP online.
-You will need to share personal and financial information in the application, including your name, gender, marital status, physical and mailing address and more, including your Social Security Number (SSN).
-You will also need to enter information from every member of your household, including children.
-You will probably also need to answer specific questions on your household, like how often everyone in the household shares meals and whether anyone sometimes lives elsewhere.
-Your work history and disabilities, if any, also need to be included in your application.
+Once you create an account, you can begin the process of applying for LIHEAP online.
+You should expect to provide personal and financial information throughout the application, including your name, gender, marital status, physical and mailing address and more.
+You will typically need a Social Security Number (SSN) as well.
+Then, you will need to provide information for every member of your household.
+Depending on the state you live in, you may or may not be required to include income information for all members of the household, including children.
+You may also be asked for information regarding how often everyone in the household shares meals and whether anyone sometimes lives elsewhere.
+You may be asked about your work history or whether you have any disabilities as well on the HEAP application.

 On your online LIHEAP application, you should provide information about your income sources.
 This can include what was on your most recent paychecks, how often you work and contact information for your employer.
 You will also be asked about how much you pay in rent, energy and other bills to determine your financial need.
 The level of detail required can vary from state to state, with some requiring a breakdown of income sources and others requiring more general information.
 Once you complete the application, you should be able to submit it online.
 You may be required to verify additional information by mail or in person, depending on your state.